cyberark/conjur/docs/reference/cryptography.md

 Most requests to Conjur require an authentication token.
 An authentication token is a JSON object which contains the following fields:

-* **data** The client username.
+* **data** The client's login name.
 * **timestamp** The date and time at which the token was issued.
 * **signature** HMAC of the token using SHA-256.
 * **key** Signature of the token-signing key (used to accelerate token-signing key lookup).

 Conjur access tokens are valid for 8 minutes.
 The lifespan is not configurable.

-The access token implementation was included in the cryptographic audit.
+The access token implementation was included in the [slosilo](https://github.com/conjurinc/slosilo) cryptographic audit.

 ## Secret values